CBD & Diabetes

 It’s important to understand that CBD oil is not a miracle cure.
 The effects of CBD oil are not instant.
 CBD may take some time to work, so it is important to find the right dosage.

-For Diabetes (consider weight and severity of condition):
+The suggested dosage for diabetes (consider weight and severity of the condition):

 Mild range condition : 4.5 mg – 22.5 mg

 Moderate range condition: 6 mg – 30 mg